rckycls/bnbflyff-admin-ui/README.md

   * Enables searching for a specific item.
   * Displays a list of players who have the item in their inventory, bank, or pockets.

----

-Let me know if you'd like this formatted for a changelog file (`CHANGELOG.md`) or displayed in a UI.